What is a Health Information Exchange (HIE)?

-A Health Information Exchange is an electronic health information system that stores patient health information from multiple health care providers who treat the patient and who participate in the HIE.
-The HIE allows your health information from one of your health care providers to be available electronically to your other health care providers if they participate in the HIE.
+A Health Information Exchange is an electronic health information service that stores patient health information from multiple health care providers who treat the patient and who participate in HIE services.
+HIEs allow your health information from one of your health care providers to be available electronically to your other health care providers if they participate in HIE services.

-Texas Health Resources participates in HIEs to include the following:
+Texas Health Resources participates in HIE services to include the following:

 - Care Everywhere

-The HIE gives health care providers a view of the patient’s past health information for continued care.
-It can help improve quality, coordination of care among providers and perhaps reduce health care cost.
+HIEs give health care providers access to the patient’s past health information for continued care and contributes to coordination of care among providers.

-How will I benefit from participating in electronic health information exchange?
+How will I benefit from participating in electronic health information exchange services?

 If you agree to electronic release of your health information, the health care team will have more information about you.
 This will help them better meet your health care needs in a safe, effective and timely manner.
-The HIE can:
+HIE services may:

 - Reduce the possibility of medical errors due to incomplete or inaccurate information.